-Just as you must refresh and replace the water in your hot tub, you should also clean its exterior.
+Just as you must refresh and replace the water in your hot tub, you should also learn how to keep your hot tub cover clean on its interior and exterior.
 Aim to do so once every few months to keep it protected from the elements.

 Surprisingly, vinyl covers are sensitive to sunlight.
 Like us, UV rays can damage its skin.
 For this reason, you need to protect it.
 Just as we have sunblock, hot tub covers have special chemicals for cleaning and sealing.
 In fact, the wrong product could actually thin or fade it!
 This is why it’s important to maintain it well.